SpenceKonde/ATTinyCore/README.md

 #### Supported clock speeds:
 Supported clock speeds are shown in the menus in approximate descending order of usefulness, ie, the popular clock speeds/sources are at the top, and the weird ones are at the bottom.
 See the notes for caveats specific to certain clock speeds.

-Serial bootloaders are supported only on speeds of 1 MHz or more.
+Optiboot is supported only on speeds of 1 MHz or more.

 Micronucleus boards have highly constrained options for clock speed, and the exact parameters depend on the part - refer to the part-specific documentation for more information.

-For everything else:

 Internal:
 * 8 MHz
 * 1 MHz